open-mmlab/mmpose/docs/en/migration.md

 - `keypoint_y_labels`: y-axis representation
 - `keypoint_weights`: keypoint visibility and weights

-Note that we unify the data format of top-down and bottom-up methods, which means that a new dimension is added to represent different instances in the same image, in shape:
+Note that we unify the data format of top-down and bottom-up methods, which means that a new dimension is added to represent different instances from the same image, in shape:

 ```Python
 [batch_size, num_instances, num_keypoints, dim_coordinates]